amcveymoffatt/Data550_Group9_Midterm/README.md

 ### Customization

-Four versions of the report can be generated.
-The referent conditions for gender and breastfed status can be altered through the use of the `config.yml` file.
-1. Female and Not Breastfed (default) 2.
-Male and Not Breastfed 3.
-Female and Breastfed 4.
-Male and Breastfed
+Two versions of the report can be generated.
+The cox model in table 3 can be altered through the use of the `config.yml` file.
+Depending on the version, the second variable in the model will be either: 1.
+Breastfed Status 2.
+Height

 ### Requirements